 I’ve said before, aside from his seizures, I wouldn’t change a thing about him.
 But why is it that there is so little support from society?
 I’m not mourning or being angry over who he is, I’m pissed off that there are people trying to take away his health care.
 And that I have to spend hours of time getting his health care paid for by our insurance companies.

 Hidden Financial Costs of Special Needs Parenting

 Special foods, co-pays, special clothing and equipment, gas and car expenses for driving to specialty places, extra child care to care for other kids while first kid goes to appointments, the list goes on and on.
 And that’s only while they are a child/minor.
 This doesn’t even account for families who have “children” their entire lives because they are unable to live independently.

 Do you know what swim diapers for a 9-year-old cost?
 They’re not cheap.
-I have fewer options for clothing for him.
-Fewer food options, fewer shoe options, it all adds up.
+I have fewer special needs clothing options for clothing for him.
+Fewer food options since he has ARFID, fewer shoe options, it all adds up.
 I usually cannot shop sales or just buy whatever is cheapest.

-If your child has frequent seizures, a g-tube or other medical issues, it’s not like you can hire the local 15-year-old kid down the street to babysit.
+If your child has frequent seizures, a g-tube or other medical issues, it’s not like you can hire the local teen down the street to babysit.
 No, we have to hire adults or older teens with training, and that comes at a cost too.
-Respite care?
-Right!
-Sure, seeing as I have heard that “respite is currently not a priority” for my county.
 We could duke it out with our insurance company over some of these issues, but that takes a toll on your time (see above) and your sanity.
-I personally don’t have the mental energy to fight every battle.
+I don’t have the mental energy to fight every battle.
 None of us does.